 Are CBD and weed the same thing?

 Unfortunately, the comparison isn’t quite that simple.
 See, CBD is a cannabinoid, a chemical compound found in cannabis plants like—you guessed it—marijuana.
 But CBD also shows up in marijuana’s sister plant, hemp (yep, the same stuff you wore around your neck in middle school), and in much larger quantities.
-That’s one reason most CBD products you see on the market today are derived from hemp.
+That’s one reason most CBD goods you see on the market today are derived from hemp.
 And unlike marijuana, hemp contains very little THC, the cannabinoid responsible for getting you high, so you get the soothing benefits… without the trip.